sitheleon/KHUbus/README.md

 Developer had limited knowledge about HTML, CSS only.
 Developed mainly with help of Chat-GPT, and Youtube tutorials about EXPO web-view app making.

+Made with my team, thanks to two KHU team members

 COPYRIGHT@Sitheleon ALL RIGHTS RESERVED.